strayMat/causal-ml-course/slides/po_reminder_and_dags.typ

 #slide(title: [Identification: Build the causal model])[

-  #quote(
+  #quote(attribution: [@elwert2014endogenous], block: true)[
-    attribution: [@elwert2014endogenous],
+    A causal effect is said to be identified if it is possible, with ideal data (infinite sample size and no measurement error), to purge an observed association of all noncausal components such that only the causal effect of interest remains.
-  )[A causal effect is said to be identified if it is possible, with ideal data (infinite sample size and no measurement error), to purge an observed association of all noncausal components such that only the causal effect of interest remains.]
+  ]

   == Steps
   - Potential outcome framework : mathematical tool to reason about causality